mantrajsframework/mantrad/docs/03-mantra-component-definition.md

 # Component definition

-A Mantra components is a standard NodeJS module which defines a configuration file named *mantra.json*.
+A Mantra components is a standard Node.js module which defines a configuration file named *mantra.json*.

 This json file is quite simple: